davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-02-17-htb-academy.md

 uid=dummy&password=P%40ssw0rd&confirm=P%40ssw0rd&roleid=0
 ```

-Let's proceed with the default value for now but we already have an idea of what could be tampered if necessary.
+Let us proceed with the default value for now but we already have an idea of what could be tampered if necessary.

-After entering the recently created credentials, noticed that the user was capable of seeing the academy catalog, with some pre-loaded credit but no operation (unlock) was possible once the unlock API (http://academy.htb/api/modules/unlock) wasn't available, returning a HTTP 404 error.
+After entering the recently created credentials, noticed that the user could see the academy catalog, with some pre-loaded credit but no operation (unlock) was possible once the unlock API (http://academy.htb/api/modules/unlock) was not available, returning a HTTP 404 error.

 ![image-20210217130138100](https://i.imgur.com/ZWqyaUH.png){: .align-center}

 ### Gobuster

-Once we came into a dead end, let us see if we can brute force any path on this box that might led us to an possible initial foothold.
+Once we came into a dead end, let us see if we can brute force any path on this box that might led us to a possible initial foothold.
 Running `gobuster` gave us 2 interesting pages to investigate further: **admin.php** and **config.php**.

 ```
 gobuster dir -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -u http://academy.htb -t 50 -o gobuster_80.txt -x php,html,txt